cisagov/dmarc-import-tf-module/README.md

 [![GitHub Build Status](https://github.com/cisagov/dmarc-import-tf-module/workflows/build/badge.svg)](https://github.com/cisagov/dmarc-import-tf-module/actions)

-`dmarc-import-terraform` contains the Terraform configuration files to build the AWS infrastrusture used for parsing DMARC aggregate reports.
+`dmarc-import-terraform` contains the Terraform configuration files to build the AWS infrastructure used for parsing DMARC aggregate reports.
 This repository goes along with [`dmarc-import`](https://github.com/cisagov/dmarc-import), which contains the actual source code for ingesting, parsing, and saving the